One of the key fertility tests we might recommend at Repromed is an AMH (Anti-Mullerian Hormone) test.

 How do I get the results?

 The results of the AMH tests are sent back to the referring doctor.
 We do not release results directly to patients.
 The quickest way to get results is to include a fax number on the request form.
-There can be a 2-week delay in the release of results as often bloods are only sent weekly from external laboratories.
+There can be a week’s delay in the release of results as often bloods are only sent weekly from external laboratories.

 What can be done if a woman is found to have low Ovarian Reserve?